The eBay token service mints access tokens via two different grant flows:

 - Authorization code grant flow mints a new User access token.

-The grant flow you use depends upon the "scopes" of the eBay methods used by your application.
+Each flow uses a different process to generate access tokens and the grant flow you use depends upon the "scopes" assigned to the eBay methods used in your application.

-In general, you can use the client credentials grant flow if your application accesses only non-confidential resources.
-If your application needs to access and modify confidential resources, you must use the authorization code grant flow to create your access tokens.
+In general, you can use the client credentials grant flow if your application accesses only resources owned by the application.
+If your application needs to access and modify resources owned by the user, you must use the authorization code grant flow to create your access tokens.